 There are relevant fewer influenza infections reported in summer, which shows the sun light’s importance again.

-Vitamin D and Vitamin K- Why using them together?
+Vitamin D And Vitamin K- Why Using Them Together?

-As a nurse, I see that more older people are treated with a low amount of Vitamin D3 without adequate Vitamin K intake.
+As a nurse, I see that more older people are treated with a low Vitamin D3 without adequate Vitamin K intake.
 Older people’s skin is less likely to get penetrated by the sun.

-I know many older folks stay the most time inside the house, which doesn’t help their health condition.
+I know many older folks stay the most inside the house, which doesn’t help their health condition.
 They are prone to all kinds of infection and inflammation.

 Vitamin D is responsible for producing Vitamin K-dependent proteins requiring enough vitamin K for the carboxylation to function correctly.

 They have very well studied the connection in the menopausal women who suffer due to the declined sex hormones very often from osteoporosis reducing bone mass.
 Menopausal women are easy to have fractures, sometimes spontaneous.

 Doctors still prescribe a high amount of calcium, which circulates in the blood without being controlled by vitamin D. The veins, arteries, and organs start to calcify, hardening the tissue.

 These women have a high chance of suffering a heart attack or stroke because their veins and arteries become hard from the deposited calcium.
 They need vitamin D to bring calcium to the bones.